mharj/react-typescript-base/README.md

 # react-typescript-base

-Basic Typescript React base project (I18N, Helmet, HashRouter, redux, persist, loadable) Have request cache support for API offline usage for data fetching
+Basic Typescript React base project (I18N, Helmet, HashRouter, redux, persist, React.lazy) Have request cache support for API offline usage for data fetching Persist store "transform" function to validate with JOI if handle redux store datamodel changes (development will log to console if store or loading fails on validate)

 ## Enable notifications